The birth of eCall

 Our Cinterion Automotive Grade modules, equipment testing, development kits and engineering support contributed to significantly faster deployments.

 eCall Demo and Testing

 Before the eCall In-Vehicle Equipment (IVE) can be embedded in vehicles, they need to be tested for performance and reliability.

 Thales and its partner Rohde & Schwarz offer a compact solution for reproducible, end-to-end, functional, and standard-compliant conformance testing of eCall and ERA-Glonass solutions.

 Leveraging Thales Cinterion M2M modules and R&S software, a simulated PSAP is established, and a cellular network is emulated within the confines of a lab environment.

 The set-up allows verification if an eCall solution can trigger an emergency call, send the MSD data, and establish a voice call independent of a voice call.

 Network independence is crucial when testing solutions in multiple countries with varying cellular network technologies.

 Other road safety initiatives

-In the US, Thales is working with Intrado, a leading provider of 9-1-1 technology solutions.
-Our cloud-based platform translates crucial data and sends alerts to emergency teams to improve response times and outcomes, while continuously monitoring developments as they occur.
+Thales is working with Intrado, a leading provider of 9-1-1 technology solutions in the US.
+Our cloud-based platform translates crucial data and sends alerts to emergency teams to improve response times and outcomes while continuously monitoring developments as they occur.